-No-code tools have improved immensely.
-Just about anyone can build a website with tools such as Carrd.
+No-code app builders have improved immensely.
+Just about anyone can build a SaaS product or website, or iOS and Android app with tools such as Carrd.
 There are entrepreneurs, marketers, and designers building production-ready web apps without the assistance of a developer - which is an incredible feat.
 Long gone are the days when only a programmer could make things for the internet.

 We are at the beginning of a revolution.
 As more people gain access to the internet, and no code tools continue to remove technical barriers, an innumerable amount of makers and entrepreneurs will be born.
 This will bring opportunity.
 It will open doors to subject matter experts, and allow people to build and test PoCs quickly and cost-effectively.
 It will change many lives and level numerous playing fields.
 It will, to a degree, democratize software development.

-Budibase is different from other no-code tools - it’s open-source and free to download and use.
-Budibase believes if a person is going to create their business using a no-code tool, they should have the confidence it will always be around and flexibility to customize it their use-case.
+Budibase is different from other no-code tools - it’s open-source and free to use.
+We believe that if a person is going to streamline their business using a no-code tool, they should have confidence that it will always be around and the flexibility to customize it to their exact needs.